This is from last year and there is a lot of filler but interesting discussion about the intersection between brand and product.

 Over the course of the last 20 years, the average attention span has fallen to around eight seconds; a goldfish has an attention span of nine!
 The challenge for companies – established and new – is to figure out how to get even a small slice of that attention span when so many other companies are competing for it.

-This ‘truth’ is bollocks.
 Mark’s piece is just the latest of a long line of marketing ‘thought leadership’ pieces that repeat this as gospel.
+The problem is this ‘truth’ is bollocks.

 It fails the common sense test.
 Given that binge watching of shows like Game of Thrones or sports matches is commonplace, book sales are still happening, they would have to be balanced out with millisecond experiences for this 8-second value to make any sense as an average.
 The goldfish claim is like something out of a vintage Brass Eye episode.